thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Click on the device row in the table to open device details;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-2-1-connect-device-4-pe.png
-        title: 'Navigate to the telemetry tab.'
+        title: 'Navigate to the "Latest telemetry" tab.'

 step31:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-1-pe.png
-        title: 'Open Dashboards page.
+        title: 'Open the "Dashboards" page.
 By default, you navigate to the dashboard group “All”.
 Click on the "+" icon in the top right corner.
 Select "Create new dashboard";'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-2-pe.png
         title: 'Input dashboard name.
 For example, "My New Dashboard".
 Click "Add" to create the dashboard;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-3-pe.png
         title: 'Your first dashboard has been created.
 As long as you have one dashboard.
 But as new dashboards are added, they will be added to the top of the table, since the table sorts dashboards using the time of the creation by default.
 Click on the row to open the dashboard.'

 step32:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-1-pe.png